ZexinFeng-CN/ZexinFeng-CN.github.io/_pages/about.md

 I am **Zexin Feng**.
 I am a senior undergraduate student at **Southern University of Science and Technology (SUSTech), Shenzhen, China**.
 I am majoring in Computer Science and expected to graduate in June 2025.
 My research interests include Computer Vision, Medical Image Processing, Robotics, and Machine Learning.
 I am currently working in Xiaohui Xie's Lab at the **University of California, Irvine**.
 I am also a member of the iMED Intelligent Medical Imaging research group at SUSTech, where I have been worked for 2 years.

 I am actively looking for Ph.D. positions in Computer Vision, Medical Image Processing, Robotics, and related fields.
-If you are interested in my research, please feel free to contact me via [fengzx2021@mail.sustech.edu.cn](mailto:fengzx2021@mail.sustech.edu.cn)
+If you are interested in my research, please feel free to contact me at [fengzx2021@mail.sustech.edu.cn](mailto:fengzx2021@mail.sustech.edu.cn) or [mark4551124015@outlook.com](mailto:mark4551124015@outlook.com)

 # 📖 Educations
 - **Southern University of Science and Technology (SUSTech)**